How to Avoid Electrical Issues This Holiday Season

 - Install GFCIs outdoors.
 Are your outdoor outlets GFCIs (Ground Fault Circuit Interrupters)?
 If not, rain and snow can put your decorations (and home!) in jeopardy.

 - Pay attention to your tree!
 What does your tree have to do with electricity?
 Well, alive, nothing at all.
 But if your tree dries out and begins to die, it’s just well-cured firewood just waiting for an excuse to go up in flame.
-Keep your tree watered frequently, and keep a close eye when it starts to loose needles.
+Keep your tree watered frequently, and keep a close eye when it starts to lose needles.